farzadrastegar/setup-hadoop/README.md

          $ ambari-server setup

-   7.3 (Optional) After running the command above, choose the "Custom JDK" option in case you would like to bypass java installation and enter the path of Java_HOME yourself.
-In a separate terminal window use the following command to find your JAVA_HOME path and use the output of the command for JAVA_HOME during Ambari installation.
+   7.3 (Optional) After running the command above, choose the "Custom JDK" option in case you would like to bypass java installation.
+In this case, you'll need to enter JAVA_HOME during Ambari initialization.
+In order to find the JAVA_HOME path, in a separate terminal window run the following command and use the output of the command for JAVA_HOME during Ambari initialization.

          $ ls -ltr $(ls -ltr $(which java) | awk '{print $NF}') | awk '{print $NF}' | sed 's/bin/bin /g' | cut -d' ' -f1